saskiavanstek/MS-4015-Build-Custom-Agent-for-Microsoft-Teams/Instructions/Labs/01-exercise-template.md

    a. **AZURE-AI-SEARCH-ENDPOINT** is the **Endpoint** from the previous task.

-   b. **index_name**  is the **Index name** from step 12 in the previous task.
+   b. **index_name**  is the **Index name** from step 11 in the previous task.

    c. **key** is the **Azure Search Resource Key** from the previous task.

-9.Go to **src/app/app.js file** and add the following variable inside **OpenAIModel** right after the line azureEndpoint: config.azureOpenAIEndpoint, :
+8. Go to **src/app/app.js file** and add the following variable inside **OpenAIModel** right after the line azureEndpoint: config.azureOpenAIEndpoint, :

     a. azureApiVersion: '2024-02-15-preview',

-10. Press **Ctrl+Shift+d** on your keyboard an a dropdown at the top left  will appear that has a green play button and the word Debug > Select the dropdown> select **Debug in Test Tool** > Press **F5**.
+9. Press **Ctrl+Shift+d** on your keyboard an a dropdown at the top left  will appear that has a green play button and the word Debug > Select the dropdown> select **Debug in Test Tool** > Press **F5**.
-11.Custom engine agent runs within the Debugging tool you have chosen, which opens in your browser.
+10.Custom engine agent runs within the Debugging tool you have chosen, which opens in your browser.
-12. Congrats!
+11. Congrats!
 You can now ask the agent any question pretaining to the RAG data files.